‘Exceptionally unlikely’ crab deaths caused by freeport dredging, report says

 Teesside is home to one of the Government-backed freeports – special economic zones offering tax breaks and lower tariffs.
 There had been calls for a halt to dredging for the new freeport pending a full analysis of the situation.

-However, the independent panel, made up of academics, industry experts, and chaired by the Department for Environment, Food, and Rural Affairs’ chief scientific adviser Gideon Henderson, found that it was “very unlikely” that the cause was pyridine or another toxic pollutant.
+However, the independent panel, made up of academics, industry experts, and chaired by the Department for Environment, Food, and Rural Affairs (Defra) chief scientific adviser Gideon Henderson, found it was “very unlikely” the cause was pyridine or another toxic pollutant.

 Researchers from York University and the Environment Agency could not detect pyridine in the seawater, and toxic chemicals found in sediments in the Tees were “significantly lower” than needed to cause crab mortality, the panel said.